MP hooch tragedy:Toll reaches 20, Morena collector, SP removed | Law-Order

-Six more people have diedafter consuming spurious liquor in Madhya Pradesh's Morenadistrict, raising the toll to 20, a police official said onWednesday.
+A medical officer said that initial autopsy reportrevealed the cause of the death as consumption of excessliquor which damaged vital body organs of the deceased.

+''The death toll (in the Morena spurious liquorincident) stands 20 now as six more people have died.
+Besides,21 other people are undergoing treatment in Morena andGwalior,'' Deputy Inspector General, Chambal range, RajeshHingankar told PTI.

-Taking serious cognisance of the incident, ChiefMinister Shivraj Singh Chouhan ordered the removal of Morena'scollector and superintendent of police, after holding a reviewmeeting on the situation on Wednesday, another official said.
+Taking serious cognisance of the incident, the chiefminister ordered the removal of Morena collector and the SP,after holding a review meeting on the situation on Wednesday,another official said.

-Police said they have registered a case against sevenpeople in connection with the incident and launched a searchfor them.

-''The death toll is now 20 as six more people diedafter consumption of spurious liquor by villagers in Morena,''Deputy Inspector General, Chambal range, Rajesh Hingankar toldPTI.
+A three-member committee, to be headed by AdditionalChief Secretary (Home) Rajesh Rajora, has been constituted toprobe the incident from various angles.

+''Additional Director General of Police (CID) A SaiManohar, and Deputy Inspector General Mithilesh Shukla are twoother members of the panel,'' Rajora said.

 ''An initial autopsy report revealed the cause of deathas consumption of excess liquor which damaged vital bodyparts.
 The viscera have been sent to the Forensic ScienceLaboratory in Sagar for examination,'' Morena's in-charge ChiefMedical and Health Officer Dr R C Bandil said.